-I was born on November 20, 1981 in a small Illinois town.
+I was born in 1981 in a small midwestern town.
 By the time I was in kindergarten, I knew I was “different.”
 I preferred to sit under a tree and draw instead of playing baseball with the other boys.
 Old Judy Garland movies were much more appealing than action packed “Rambo” films.
 Looking back, I had a really gentle spirit.
 I was friendly and soft-spoken with good intentions towards everyone.

 Over time, I learned that I had to toughen up if I wanted to avoid getting beaten up every day in school.
 My teenage years were particularly rough for that very reason.
 My classmates constantly bullied me, both physically and mentally.
 When I tried to report it to adults, they just brushed it off as “boys will be boys.”
 There was no sympathy or protection.
 I remember being threatened with a pocket knife, only to be told by the principal that pocket knifes are “harmless.”
 Oh, and then there was the coach who said I “brought it onto myself by being so flamboyant.”
 Gee, thanks.
 I can’t help the way I was born.

 I started dating guys at age 15 and came out at 16.
 My strict Catholic parents didn’t exactly respond with open arms.
 As for my classmates, I somehow fell under the impression that coming out would shut them up.
 Every day they asked me if I was gay.
 So I believed that admitting it would take away their power.
 It’s kind of like when the news media constantly harasses a celebrity because they are trying to get information.
 Once the celebrity admits it, there is a brief shit storm but it finally blows over and nobody cares anymore.
 I hoped the same thing would happen for me.